volkyeth/noundry/packages/nouns-assets/README.md

 </html>
 ```

-For debug purposes, you can also get the prettified version on For debug purposes, you can get a prettified version on https://assets.noundry.wtf/nouns/image-data.json
+For debug purposes, you can also get the prettified version on https://assets.noundry.wtf/nouns/image-data.json

 ## Development